 Eventually, the Celtic settlement was named after their Malo d’Aleth, who came across the English channel from his native Wales in the 6th century.
 He brought Christianity to the region, building many churches in the area.

 The area prospered due to its position on the Atlantic ocean.
 Many a sailor set sail to the New World from this port, including a certain Malouin by the name of Jacques Cartier.
 Canadians will remember Jacques Cartier as the other guy who “discovered” North America, landing in what is now Newfoundland, Canada in 1534.
+(You can read more about famous French explorers here.)

 The town also became notorious for its French corsairs (aka pirates).
 It was the era of the high seas, and merchant ships from neighboring England, Spain, and the Netherlands were fair game in this war of attrition.
 The town became wealthy as its pirates and sailors brought back wealth from their travels.